httpwg/http-extensions/draft-ietf-httpbis-variants.md

 # Introduction

-HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is seeing renewed interest, both for existing request headers like Content-Language and for newer ones (for example, see {{?I-D.ietf-httpbis-client-hints}}).
+HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is seeing renewed interest, both for existing request headers like Accept-Language and for newer ones (for example, see {{?I-D.ietf-httpbis-client-hints}}).

 Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1).
 Currently, the Vary header ({{!RFC7231}}, Section 7.1.4) does this by nominating a set of request headers.